 This article was taken from our archives.
 It first appeared in our Fall 2006 issue.
-Since the publication of this article, Elfrida Chappell has passed away, leaving the property in the care of her family.
+Since the publication of this article, Elfrida Chappell has passed away, leaving the property in the care of the Audubon Society.

 What could be sweeter than giving a present to your country and countrymen by wrapping up a parcel of land?
 With so little open space left on this tiny island – not even golf courses seem safe from developers’ covetous clutches – The Bermudian celebrates those who recognise the need to leave something, anything, even the smallest green space, for nature and the nurture of future generations.
 To the six donors we feature in this series, and the numerous others whose foresight and generosity will go on forever, we salute you.